Click to order Color of Money

 Each of the 83 paintings in the exhibition is reproduced in full color along

 with the currency from which the image is taken.
-Additional currencies
+Additional currencies which

 provide evidence of how individual vignettes were selected for use by many